kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Together, these constants define the stable structures on which information can persist.

-Everything else — dissipation ladders, quantum localization transitions, metabolic thresholds, neural coherence limits, civilizational collapse thresholds, black hole thermodynamics — arises as consequences of this projection geometry.
+Everything else—dissipation ladders, quantum localization transitions, metabolic thresholds, neural coherence limits, civilizational collapse thresholds, black hole thermodynamics—arises as consequences of this projection geometry.

 ### 1.1 The fundamental problem of coherence